Neko Rig Fishing 101

 When to Fish the Neko Rig

-The neko rig is great when fishing rocks or breaks deeper than you would typically throw a wacky rig.
+It’s great when fishing brush, rocks, or breaks deeper than you would typically throw a wacky rig.
 Wacky rigs take a long time to sink so they aren’t ideal for fishing very deep.
-One of the benefits of the neko is you can fish it in 20, 30, or 40+ feet deep and still get a similar action of a wacky rig.
+Another benefit of the added weight is you will be able to cast further and target these areas without having to get too close and spook the fish.

 The great thing about finesse fishing styles like the neko rig is that they can work all year round.
 It works well in clear and stained water but when it comes to super muddy water there are better options.
 I like to fish the neko rig when I am targeting deep bass and want a bigger profile bait than a drop shot.